-I teach in the Artificial Intelligence program and I am coordinator of the Master in AI program.
-On this pages you will find information about my research group and interests, an up-to-date vita, list of publications and talks, teaching info, indicative thesis projects, and some links, both professional and some a bit more personal.
+I am director of the AI educational programme and teach several courses in our bachelor and master programme.
+On this pages you will find information about my research interests, an up-to-date vita, list of publications and talks, teaching info, indicative thesis projects, and some links, both professional and some a bit more personal.

-Disclaimer: As I do not have any financial means to provide anyone with a funded (summer) internship, it is useless to solicit for such an internship, a TA or a RA position.
+Disclaimer: As I normally don't have any financial means to provide anyone with a funded (summer) internship, it is useless to solicit for such an internship, a TA or a RA position, unless explicitly advertised.
 You are welcome, however, to contact me if you're supported by a fellowship or travel grant and interested in visiting our group and work on a thesis or smaller project.
-Other disclaimer: I do not respond to bulk emails that invite me to such-and-such unrelated conference or publish in a random journal.
+Other disclaimer: I do not respond to bulk emails that invite me to such-and-such unrelated conference or to publish in a random predator journal.
 They automatically end up in my spam folder.
 If you honestly think there is a good reason why I should visit or publish in your venue, bypass this spam filter by writing an intelligent message that articulates the commonalities.

 Office hours: please contact me for an appointment.